XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 Another stupid Online Judge with Java EE version.
 # What's it
 It's an easy online judge.
 It's still beta!
+# About "hhsoj" folder
+We have one sample folder for you.
+Check it out. **Note that the files in runtime folder must be copied into your hhsoj folder**
+You can use `new File("hhsoj").getAbsolutePath()` to check your hhsoj folder path on your computer.
+If "oj.exe" was not in "hhsoj/runtime" folder, a *Library Missing* verdict will be given to every submission
 # Building
     0. Build on Windows
     1. Install Tomcat, java 8, g++ compiler, python compiler